GravityPDF/gravity-pdf/README.txt

 **Documentation and Support**

-To view the Development Documentation head to [http://www.gravityformspdfextended.com/documentation/](http://www.gravityformspdfextended.com/documentation/).
-If you need support with the plugin please post a topic in our [support forums](http://gravityformspdfextended.com/support/gravity-forms-pdf-extended/).
+To view the Development Documentation head to [https://developer.gravitypdf.com](https://developer.gravitypdf.com).
+If you need support with the plugin please post a topic in our [support forums](https://support.gravitypdf.com).

 == Installation ==

 1. Upload this plugin to your website and activate it
 2. Head to Forms -> Settings -> PDF to initialise the plugin.
 3. Create a form in Gravity Forms and configure notifications
-4. Get the Form ID and follow the steps below in [the configuration section](http://gravityformspdfextended.com/documentation-v3-x-x/installation-and-configuration/)
+4. Get the Form ID and follow the steps below in [the configuration section](http://developer.gravitypdf.com/documentation/getting-started-with-gravity-pdf-configuration/)
-5. Modify the PDF template file ([see the advanced templating section in the documentation](http://gravityformspdfextended.com/documentation-v3-x-x/templates/)) inside your active theme's PDF_EXTENDED_TEMPLATES/ folder.
+5. Modify the PDF template file ([see the advanced templating section in the documentation](http://developer.gravitypdf.com/documentation/custom-templates-introduction/)) inside your active theme's PDF_EXTENDED_TEMPLATES/ folder.

 == Frequently Asked Questions ==

-All FAQs can be [viewed on the Gravity Forms PDF Extended website](http://gravityformspdfextended.com/faq/category/developers/).
+All FAQs can be [viewed on the Gravity PDF website](https://gravitypdf.com/#faqs).

 == Screenshots ==